When is Evergreen Boys State?

 No. As you can imagine it is a big enough task for the staff to keep track of security and safety for so many students, so you will not be allowed to leave the assigned campus area.
 You will have plenty of room to roam and wander on campus and students who like to jog in the morning can do that.
 And all your meals will be provided, so you won’t have a need to go get food.

 No. Costs of renting these facilities for our program and the associated insurance that is necessary makes it prohibitive.
-There are plenty of areas on campus that students can run or jog in the morning, if you would like to exercise.
+There are plenty of areas that students can run or jog in the morning, if you would like to exercise.

 What is the food like?